 2. What do we know about the mind now—and where are we still in the dark?

 3. What’s the connection between the brain and the immune system?
 What does this tell us about autoimmunity, if anything?

 4. You’re also interested in understanding the potential biology of disconnection, aggression, and othering.
 What could be at play here?

 5. A lot of your work now is focusing on neuroregneration.
 What’s possible today and where do you see the field going?

 Dr. Jay Lombard is a board-certified neurologist and author of The Mind of God: Neuroscience, Faith, and a Search for the Soul.
 Now in private practice, Lombard previously served as the chief of neurology at Bronx Lebanon Hospital, where he led the stroke unit.
-He’s also the co-founder and chief scientific officer and medical director at Genomind, which specializes in genetic testing to improve neuropsychiatric conditions.
+He’s also a cofounder and the chief scientific officer and medical director of Genomind, which specializes in genetic testing to improve neuropsychiatric conditions.

 The views expressed in this article intend to highlight alternative studies.
 They are the views of the expert and do not necessarily represent the views of goop.
 This article is for informational purposes only, even if and to the extent that it features the advice of physicians and medical practitioners.
 This article is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and should never be relied upon for specific medical advice.